InterNACHI/modular/README.md

 | `app-modules/demo/resources/components/anonymous/index.blade.php`  | `<x-demo::anonymous />`        |
 | `app-modules/demo/resources/components/anonymous/nested.blade.php` | `<x-demo::anonymous.nested />` |

+Similar to how Blade components are accessed with a namespace, you can also retrieve translations from your module-specific language files.
+For instance, to access a translation key within the demo module, use the following:
+`echo __('demo::messages.welcome');`

 #### Customizing the Default Module Structure

 When you call `make:module`, Modular will scaffold some basic boilerplate for you.
 If you